 High school students may be eligible to enroll in college courses as non-degree students while completing high school.
 They may take classes as approved by their high school and for which they meet the prerequisites as defined in the Columbia State catalog (see the "Course Descriptions" section, p.
-171.)
+177.)

 Courses will not be expected to count toward the student's high school diploma unless the student has made prior arrangement with the high school and/or local board of education.
-Eligible students may take classes at any of Columbia State's locations.
-Upon graduation from high school, students must complete a regular application and be readmitted to the College.
+Eligible students may take classes at any location where Columbia State offers classes.

+Upon graduation from high school, students must complete an application and be readmitted to the College.
 Dual Enrollment students may not take Learning Support courses.

-High School Juniors and Seniors - To be eligible for college courses, students must:
+High School Juniors and Seniors - To be eligible for transfer college courses, students: